CoastWatch-WestCoast/r_code/README.md

 This repository includes R codes in Rmd (R-markdown) and md (markdown) file format, and all other supporting files to demonstrate access and usage of geospatial data (satellite, non satellite data).

 ## Repository Structure
-Files are organized in a folder structure by topics.
-Each topic is a folder and all associated files are included in the folder.
+Files are organized in folders by topics.
+Each folder includes Rmd file and all associated files or sub-folders.

-For example, a topic titled, "accessing-satellite-data" folder includes R codes in Rmd (R markdown file) and all associated files.
+For example, in a folder titled, "accessing-satellite-data", you may find the following contents:

 ```
 accessing-satellite-data/